American Prairie Contributes Bison to New Rocky Boy Herd

-American Prairie Reserve’s bison conservation work encompasses many facets, from ensuring proper herd sizes and effective range management, to disease testing, state and federal compliance, and continuous research to better understand this species’ crucial role in a grassland ecosystem.
+American Prairie’s bison conservation work encompasses many facets, from ensuring proper herd sizes and effective range management, to disease testing, state and federal compliance, and continuous research to better understand this species’ crucial role in a grassland ecosystem.

 Bison are considered a keystone species, which means other species in an ecosystem rely on them.
-As such, American Prairie Reserve’s bison restoration goals also support many of the organization’s other goals of ecological health for the grasslands of north central Montana.
+As such, American Prairie’s bison restoration goals also support many of the organization’s other goals of ecological health for the grasslands of north central Montana.

 Exploring for good: How donations drive data collection